 Whether you run a gas station, restaurant, or law firm, learning how to leverage Google Reviews in your favor can be extremely rewarding for your website, and ultimately, your business.
 Even though they are primarily a way for customers to share information about their experiences with a brand, that doesn’t mean you can’t encourage good reviews and manage poor ones to your advantage.

 Many people rely on the comments and ratings of their peers when deciding whether to patronize an establishment or pursue a particular product or service.
 Google Reviews are one of the main sources for this kind of information and many of your prospective customers are likely to check them out to get a feel for what it’s like to do business with you.

 Goals and Milestones for Google Reviews

 Marketing and customer survey data suggest that listings without reviews are at a serious disadvantage in the eyes of consumers compared to businesses that have many.
 It’s hard to have too many reviews, provided they are relatively positive, but you should try to set a goal to get at least 30 to 50 unique reviews as a starting point.
 It also helps if these reviews are current, as users see year-old comments as less useful than those from last week.

 As you likely already know, the quantity of reviews is only part of the equation.
 Quality ratings, which are typically 4 stars or better, are incredibly important and influential in determining how users perceive you.
-However, it’s important to note that a perfect 5-star rating can actually work against you since it strikes users as unrealistic.
+However, it’s important to note that a perfect 5-star rating can work against you since it strikes users as unrealistic.
 The ideal rating to aim for is between 4.0 and 4.6 stars.